liguyon/42-libft/README.md

 # Libft
 Libft is a library of C functions implemented as part of the curriculum at 42 school.
 It includes both standard and additional C functions for memory allocation, string manipulation, character handling, and more.

-## Getting started
-To use the library, first compile it using the provided Makefile.
-You can then link it to your own programs by adding `-L./libft -lft` to your compilation command and  including the header file `libft.h`.

 ## Functions

 ### Memory functions